HachiroSan/Digital-Music-Library/README.md

 # Digital-Music-Library

-Made for Assignment
+Made for Programming Technique Assignment.

-A basic digital music library framework based on C programming.
+A basic digital music library framework powered with *C*.

 Coding implements queue, linear search and merge sorting algorithm to run its features.